cdlhub/OasisEvaluation/README.md

 Running the install script from this repository automates install process of the OasisPlatform API 1.0.0, User Interface and example PiWind model.

 ## Install Prerequisites

+### Oasis host or server

 * Host Operating system with docker support, see [Docker compatibility matrix](https://success.docker.com/article/compatibility-matrix).
-* For this example we’ve used [Docker compose](https://docs.docker.com/compose/) which is required for running the install script
+* For this example we’ve used [Docker compose](https://docs.docker.com/compose/) which is required for running the install script.

+### Control machine to provision Oasis server

+* [Vagrant](https://www.vagrantup.com/) is used for test or development environment.
+* [Ansible](https://www.ansible.com/) serves as the provisioning tool.
+It is not available on Windows.
+However, the solution provides a Linux virtual machine with Ansible installed.

 ## Cloud Provisioning
 PiWind is an example Toy model so only requires a small to medium sized Instance for demonstration.
 This of course will change depending on the size and complexity of the models hosted on the platform.